AnuraagSun/GitStreak/README.md

-Below is a reorganized and enhanced version of your original text.
-I’ve kept all the original content intact, restructured it for better readability, and added some flair to make it more engaging.
-I’ve also improved formatting, added visual separators, and included some additional tips and emojis to make it more appealing.
-Let me know if you'd like further tweaks!

----

 # 🚀 GitStreak Chrome Extension

 Hey there, streak champ! 👋 Welcome to **GitStreak** – the ultimate Chrome extension that makes keeping your GitHub streak alive as easy as pie. 🍰 It pops up a friendly box when you open Chrome, letting you add custom text or auto-generate random C code to commit to your GitHub repo.
 No more stress, no more broken streaks – just pure GitHub glory! 😎